 Arranging a funeral

-Most funeral directors will assist you to plan ahead for a funeral and offer advice on payment options.
+Most funeral directors will help you to plan ahead for a funeral and offer advice on payment options.

 When planning a funeral: